juniorporfirio/responseapi/README.md

-# Using Response Api it's a great ideia
+# Using Response Api it's a great idea

-A ResponseApi provides a standard, a reusable way to return multiple kinds of non-success responses from .NET services in a way that can easily be mapped to API responses types.# ResponseApi
+A ResponseApi provides a standard, a reusable way to return multiple kinds of non-success responses from .NET services in a way that can easily be mapped to API responses types.
-A  package abstractation that can mapped HTTP response codes if needed.

 # Give a Star! ⭐
 If you like or are using this project, please give it a star.
 Thanks!